Surihix/WoFFCshTool/README.md

 - Floating point type values will have a `f` string character, appended after the last digit. if you are entering a floating point value, then make sure to put the `f` string character after the last digit.

+- Return carriage characters (or the new line character) in strings, will be represented as ``{NewLine}``.

 - Its recommended to use Libre Office suite's Calc program to view/edit the csv file.
 MS excel is not recommended as it screws up the data in the csv, thereby corrupting the file in the process.

 - Please report any problems that you encounter with the converted csv/csh files by opening an issue page detailing the issue here.